 Consider extra shelves up higher as well for items that you don’t use as often.
 But remember that you can only store smaller things that fit up through the gap.

-We’ve done several custom closets that have served different needs.
+We’ve done several custom closet build outs that have served different needs.

-Our original master closet was designed to have two main layers for shirts and pants, a long section on one side for formal dresses, and sections underneath for shoes and bins.
+Our original master walk in closet was designed to have two main layers for shirts and pants, a long section on one side for formal dresses, and sections underneath for shoes and bins.

 Our nursery closet had lots of little shelves for small bins and a taller area for clear bins for clothes that didn’t fit at that moment.